 Direct services and non-direct services staff within the Division of Family and Children's Services have significant opportunities to interact and provide education and awareness with current and prospective parents and caregivers on infant safe to sleep practices.
-It should be noted that parents are not the only people to receive guidance on safe to Case study demonstration: "In the case of a 3-month-old boy found dead while sleeping alone in an adult bed, despite a bassinet noted in the same room, his father had surrounded him with pillows to prevent him from rolling.
+It should be noted that parents are not the only people to receive guidance on safe to sleep practices because infants are often cared for by other caregivers such as family members and friends as well.
+Therefore, it is necessary that all infant caregivers are aware of the safe sleep recommendations and follow the parents' decisions regarding safe sleep for their Case study demonstration: "In the case of a 3-month-old boy found dead while sleeping alone in an adult bed, despite a bassinet noted in the same room, his father had surrounded him with pillows to prevent him from rolling.
 Moreover, he was placed in prone position, and it was noted that the father had "placed baby on stomach because he had just fed him and 'he did not want the baby to spit up and choke' if he placed him face up."